chentsulin/awesome-graphql/README.md

 * [vertx-graphql-service-discovery](https://github.com/engagingspaces/vertx-graphql-service-discovery) - Asynchronous GraphQL service discovery and querying for your microservices.
 * [vertx-dataloader](https://github.com/engagingspaces/vertx-dataloader) - Port of Facebook DataLoader for efficient, asynchronous batching and caching in clustered GraphQL environments
 * [LiveGQL](https://github.com/Billy-Bichon/LiveGQL) - GraphQL subscription client in Java.
+* [rdbms-to-graphql](https://github.com/ebridges/rdbms-to-graphql) - A Java CLI program that generates a GraphQL schema from a JDBC data source.

 <a name="lib-c" />